 Posted by: Kaplan Schweser

 Let’s start with the basics.
-CFA stands for Chartered Financial Analyst®.
-It’s a professional designation administered by CFA Institute.
+The Chartered Financial Analyst® (CFA) charter is a professional designation administered by CFA Institute.
 According to CFA Institute, it’s the most respected and recognized investment management designation in the world.

 In order to earn the CFA charter you must pass a series of three exams, in order: Level I, Level II, and Level III.
 Each exam builds on the mastery demonstrated by achieving a passing score on the previous exams.